jjhelmus/pyart/doc/sphinxext/README.rst

   Whether to show all members of a class in the Methods and Attributes sections automatically.
+  ``True`` by default.

+- numpydoc_show_inherited_class_members: bool

+  Whether to show all inherited members of a class in the Methods and Attributes sections automatically.
+If it's false, inherited members won't shown.
+  ``True`` by default.

+- numpydoc_class_members_toctree: bool

+  Whether to create a Sphinx table of contents for the lists of class methods and attributes.
+If a table of contents is made, Sphinx expects each entry to have a separate page.
+  ``True`` by default.

 - numpydoc_edit_link: bool  (DEPRECATED -- edit your HTML template instead)